|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

-SUI - TANG DYNASTIES
+THE SUI - TANG DYNASTIES

-Usurpation By Sui Dynasty (581-618)
+Usurpation By the Sui Dynasty (581-618)

-Yang Jian dispatched Marshal Wei Xiaokuan to fight Yuechi Jiong at the Qin-shui River (which originated from Shanxi Prov and flowed into Yellow River in Henan Prov).
-The son of Yuechi Jiong, Yuechi Dun, with 100,000 strong army, intended to attack Wei Xiaokuang when Wei's army were half crossing the river.
-But Wei Xiaokuang managed to cross the river and then dismantled the bridges to show to his soldiers that they had no way out but forward against the rebels.
-After being defeated, Yuechi Dun fled back to Ye-cheng city (Anyang, Henan Province).
-While two parties were fighting, civilians, in tens of thousands, were watching the fight in the sidelines.
+Yang Jian dispatched Marshal Wei Xiaokuan to fighting Yuechi Jiong at the Qin-shui River (which originated from today's Shanxi Province and flowed into the Yellow River in Henan Province).
+The son of Yuechi Jiong, Yuechi Dun, with a 100,000 strong army, intended to attack Wei Xiaokuang when Wei's army were half crossing the river.
+Wei Xiaokuang managed to cross the river and then dismantled the bridges to show to his soldiers that they had no way out but to charge forward against the rebels, utilizing an ancient tactic of fighting without an exit.
+After being defeated, Yuechi Dun fled back to the Ye-cheng city (Anyang, Henan Province).
+While the two parties were fighting, numerous civilians, by the tens of thousands, were watching the fight on the sidelines.
+This was the origin of the 'bi-shang guan' idiom, meaning someone who seated himself on some cliff-like wall as a spectator.
 Wei Xiaokuan ordered that his soldiers shoot arrows at the civilians to make them panic and flee and then shouted that the enemy had fled.
-Yuechi Jiong soldiers were shaken by the fleeing crowd and hence Yuechi Jiong lost the battle 68 days after he first rebelled against Yang Jian.
+Yuechi Jiong's soldiers were shaken by the fleeing crowd and hence Yuechi Jiong lost the battle 68 days after he first rebelled against Yang Jian.
 Wei Xiaokuan killed Yuechi Jiong and his son, and sent their heads to Yang Jian.
-Duke Yingyang-gong (Sima Xiaonan) fled to Chen Dynasty in the south.
-Governor Wang Qian of Yizhou Prefecture was betrayed by his own men to Yang Jian.
+Duke Yingyang-gong (Sima Xiaonan) fled to the Chen dynasty domain in the south.
+Governor Wang Qian of the Yizhou Prefecture was betrayed by his own men to Yang Jian.

 Sui Emperor Wendi (Yang Jian or Yang Chien, r.
 581-604)